NorfairKing/testing-interview-question/README.md

 1. Q. Can I look things up?

-   A. No, but you can ask the interviewer as if they were Google
+   A. No, but you can ask the interviewer as if they were Google.

+2. Q. Can I change the functions?

+   A. Yes, do whatever you need to do.